Lukas-Arts/TimeTool/README.md

 ## Installation

+### Linux/Unix
 Download the `timetool-x.zip`-Archive (where x is the Version-Number e.g. '0.1') and extract it in some temp-Folder.
 Then execute the install.sh.
 This will install all Files to `~/TimeTool` and setup a Shortcut in `/usr/bin` so you can simply type 'timetool' instead of 'java -jar TimeTool.jar'.

+### Windows
+Download the `timetool-x.zip`-Archive (where x is the Version-Number e.g. '0.1') and extract it to your desired Directory.
+You may want to setup your Classpath to point to `./timetool.bat` so you can simply type 'timetool' instead oof 'java -jar TimeTool.jar'.

 ## Usage